*Clicca qui per trovare la versione italiana di questo documento – The Rush Way Bantam Division (ITALIA).

 Technical Fundamentals: The stability period mentioned above provides a wonderful opportunity to focus on technical development.
 That’s why this stage is commonly understood as the “golden stage” of soccer coaching.
 A strong technical focus in this stage is responsible of a major part of the overall technical capacity the player will have in the future.

 Contrary to the Micro Division stage, you can focus on any technical skill now, just take into account your country’s soccer government body regulations when it comes to heading.
 We recommend a limited number of repetitions and the usage of appropriate balls like volleyballs or even balloons.
+Also, don’t take this as a one-size-fits-all, remember that biological and chronological ages might defer vastly.

 Children emulate easily, so using videos of famous players performing moves, as well as cartoons to promote their imagination tends to have a great impact.